cdcountrydelight/CD-Logger/README.md

 # CDLogger Library

-CDLogger is a logging utility library for Android applications that simplifies the process of logging user events, activities, and fragments.
+CDLogger is a logging utility library for Android applications that simplifies the process of logging user events, activities, fragments and app crash.

 ## Features

 - Log custom events with detailed event information.
 - Automatically log activity and fragment opening events.
+- Automatically log app crash events.
-- Customizable options for logging activity and fragment events.
+- Customizable options for logging activity , fragment and crash events.

 ## Installation